MLSLab/motion-classification/README.md

-# motion-classification
+# Introduction
-Code for the walking analysis
+Code for "Recognition of Gait Patterns".
+Details will be updated soon.

 ## Getting Started
 To be updated